MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## StackExchange

-To allow users to login to MyGet using their StackExchange account, enable the StackExchange authentication module.
+To allow users to sign in to MyGet using their StackExchange account, enable the StackExchange authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for StackExchange**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your StackExchange account and open **[Register a new app](https://stackapps.com/apps/oauth/register)**.
+* Sign in to your StackExchange account and open **[Register a new app](https://stackapps.com/apps/oauth/register)**.
 * In the *Application Name* field, enter an application name (e.g. *MyGet*).
 * In the *Description* field, enter an description.
 * In the *OAuth domain* field, paste the domain that is displayed in MyGet *Settings for StackExchange*.